-As disclosed in our Form 8-K filed with the SEC on April 24, 2020, on April 20, 2020, the average closing price of the Partnership's common units fell below \$1.00 per unit over a consecutive 30 trading-day period, which is the minimum average unit price for continued listing on the NYSE under Section 802.01C of the NYSE Listing Company Manual.
-While the Partnership is considering various options it may take in an effort to cure this deficiency and regain compliance, no assurance can be given that the Partnership will be able to regain compliance with the aforementioned listing requirement.
+As disclosed in our Form 8-K filed with the SEC on April 24, 2020, on April 20, 2020, the average closing price of the Partnership's common units fell below \$1.00 per unit over a consecutive 30 trading-day period, which is the minimum average unit price for continued listing on the NYSE under Section 802.01C of the NYSE Listed Company Manual.
+While the Partnership has announced a one-for-ten reverse unit split in an effort to cure this deficiency and regain compliance, no assurance can be given that the Partnership will be able to regain compliance with the aforementioned listing requirement.
 If the Partnership fails to regain compliance, our common units will be subject to the NYSE's suspension and delisting procedures.
 If the Partnership's common units ultimately were to be delisted for any reason, such delisting could negatively impact the Partnership, by among other things, reducing the liquidity and market price of our common units, reducing the number of investors willing to hold or acquire our common units, and limiting our ability to issue securities or obtain financing in the future.